 My grandmother was extraordinarily proud to tell everyone in the neighborhood that her granddaughter made it into Success Magazine — and that in and of itself is a pretty awesome feeling.
 But thanks to content syndication and other journalists picking up on these stories, the coverage didn't end with the five links listed above.

-The fact that 2/6 of the articles were published on other websites is also not uncommon – many of the placements we secure for clients via HARO are also syndicated.
+The fact that 2 out of 6 articles were published on other websites is also not uncommon - many of the placements we secure for clients via HARO are also syndicated.
 As with all things related to online marketing and PR, your mileage may vary.
-But 20% syndication rate is about on par with what we experience, across the board.
+But 33% syndication rate is about on par with what we experience, across the board.

 If you search for us, you'll see that we're well on our way to having serious street cred when it comes to digital PR and online marketing.
 In fact, TCF's site ranks #1 for a variety of highly desirable (and lucrative!) search terms related to web content writing, costs of social media marketing, and 408 other SEO keywords.